 For most of us, life on Earth lacks perfection.
 Wealth, possessions, or fame often coexist with anxieties, insecurities, or challenging family issues.
 Striving for the big lottery win can lead to unwanted circumstances.
 If God exists, it doesn't seem to be a friend.
 But to connect with a friend, one must acknowledge its existence and understand its true nature.

 I must admit, two-way communication with a non-physical entity is difficult.
-The Ego completely disregards this notion and relegates such activities to pure fantasy.
+The Ego completely disregards this notion and relegates such activities as pure fantasy.
 This is why I am approaching this discussion of Oneness as a concept rather than extolling it as an entity.
 As a concept, belief is not a necessary factor.
 We are experimenting, delving, exploring, doubting, and seeking proof.
 So, in this realm we must begin by putting the concept on the table and observe it from various perspectives.
 One of the tests is establishing a line of communication.

-Later in this book, I offer a radical idea of Oneness as a friend.
-If a solid relationship can be established, perhaps potential forms of communication can ensue.
-It is a curious and extraordinary concept.
-If one were to use Welsch’s form of two-way communication by typing a question and channeling an answer, like I did many times over the years receiving uplifting and positive affirmations, it would not prove conclusively that the answers were coming from an outside source and not from our own brains but if the exercises bore positive results, who cares?
-Right?
-For now, it only matters as a function of investigation.
+Walsch’s form of two-way communication by typing a question and channeling an answer, like I did many times over the years, receiving uplifting and positive affirmations, it would not fully prove that the answers were coming from an outside source and not from our own brains.
+But if the exercises bear positive results and wishes are granted, does it really matter?
+For now, it is merely another conjecture as a function of this investigation.
 It is part of putting the pieces together and ultimately up to the investigator to determine its relevance.

 Our hypothesis claims Oneness is all there is.
 It exists whether we ignore it, acknowledge it, tune it in or tune it out.
 Although hidden in most of us, it is part of the structure of all humans – yes, all humans, every single individual inhabiting this planet.
 As seekers, we simply wish to raise Consciousness on a collective level and move away from the ties that bind - just a smidge, a little bit will do to start, a slow dissolve perhaps.